Touchscreen: Early predecessors (1940s–1960s)

-Mid-60s: Ultrasonic Curtain

-Another precursor of touchscreens, an ultrasonic-curtain-based pointing device in front of a terminal display, had been developed by a team around Rainer Mallebrein at Telefunken Konstanz for an air traffic control system.
-In 1970, this evolved into a device named "Touchinput-Einrichtung" ("touch input facility") for the SIG 50 terminal utilizing a conductively coated glass screen in front of the display.
-This was patented in 1971 and the patent was granted a couple of years later.
-The same team had already invented and marketed the Rollkugel mouse RKS 100-86 for the SIG 100-86 a couple of years earlier.
+The first finger-driven touchscreen was developed by Eric Johnson of the Royal Radar Establishment located in Malvern, England.
+He described his work on capacitive touchscreens in a short article published in 1965 and then more fully—with photographs and diagrams—in 1967.
+Around the same time, an ultrasonic-curtain-based pointing device was developed by a team around Rainer Mallebrein at Telefunken Konstanz for an air traffic control system.
+In 1970, this evolved into a device named "Touchinput-Einrichtung" ("touch input facility") for the SIG 50 terminal, utilizing a conductively coated glass screen in front of the display.
+This was patented in 1971.
+The application of touch technology for air traffic control was further described in an article published in 1968.

-1968: Air traffic control
+Capacitive and resistive displays (1970s)

-The application of touch technology for air traffic control was described in an article published in 1968.
-Frank Beck and Bent Stumpe, engineers from CERN (European Organization for Nuclear Research), developed a transparent touchscreen in the early 1970s, based on Stumpe's work at a television factory in the early 1960s.
-Then manufactured by CERN, and shortly after by industry partners, it was put to use in 1973.
+Frank Beck and Bent Stumpe, engineers from CERN, developed a transparent touchscreen in the early 1970s based on Stumpe's work at a television factory in the early 1960s.
+Manufactured by CERN and later by industry partners, it was put to use in 1973.
+While earlier capacitive touchscreens (like Johnson's) worked by directly touching wires across the front of the screen, Stumpe and Beck developed a self-capacitance touchscreen in 1972, and a mutual capacitance touchscreen in 1977 that could sense the finger by direct touch or through a thin insulating film.
+A 1973 article published by the pair indicated their device was capable of multi-touch, though this feature was purposely inhibited by software at the time.

-1970s

-1972

-A group at the University of Illinois filed for a patent on an optical touchscreen that became a standard part of the Magnavox Plato IV Student Terminal and thousands were built for this purpose.
-These touchscreens had a crossed array of 16×16 infrared position sensors, each composed of an LED on one edge of the screen and a matched phototransistor on the other edge, all mounted in front of a monochrome plasma display panel.
-This arrangement could sense any fingertip-sized opaque object in close proximity to the screen.
+In 1972, a group at the University of Illinois filed for a patent on an optical touchscreen that became a standard part of the Magnavox Plato IV Student Terminal.
+These touchscreens had a crossed array of 16×16 infrared position sensors mounted in front of a monochrome plasma display panel, capable of sensing any fingertip-sized opaque object in close proximity to the screen.

-1973: Multi-Touch Capacitance

-In 1973, Beck and Stumpe published another article describing their capacitive touchscreen.
-This indicated that it was capable of multi-touch but this feature was purposely inhibited, presumably as this was not considered useful at the time ("A...variable...called BUT changes value from zero to five when a button is touched.
-The touching of other buttons would give other non-zero values of BUT but this is protected against by software" (Page 6, section 2.6).
-"Actual contact between a finger and the capacitor is prevented by a thin sheet of plastic" (Page 3, section 2.3).

-1977: Resistive

-An American company, Elographics – in partnership with Siemens – began work on developing a transparent implementation of an existing opaque touchpad technology, U.S. patent No. 3,911,215, October 7, 1975, which had been developed by Elographics' founder George Samuel Hurst.
-The resulting resistive technology touch screen was first shown on the World's Fair at Knoxville in 1982.
+In 1977, American company Elographics—in partnership with Siemens—began work on developing a transparent implementation of an existing opaque touchpad technology developed by Elographics' founder George Samuel Hurst.
+The resulting resistive technology touch screen was first shown at the World's Fair at Knoxville in 1982.

-1980s

-1982: Multi-touch Camera
+Commercial expansion (1980s)

-Multi-touch technology began in 1982, when the University of Toronto's Input Research Group developed the first human-input multi-touch system, using a frosted-glass panel with a camera placed behind the glass.
+Multi-touch technology saw further development in 1982, when the University of Toronto's Input Research Group developed the first human-input multi-touch system using a frosted-glass panel with a camera placed behind the glass.
+In 1985, the group, including Bill Buxton, developed a multi-touch tablet that used capacitance rather than bulky camera-based optical sensing systems.